-Mike Harris is an experienced manager of forensic psychiatric services at all levels of security within Nottinghamshire Healthcare NHS Trust, the largest provider of secure hospital forensic care in the country.
-He will ensure findings are translated into practice through innovation of service delivery.
+Julia Hall is an experienced manager of psychiatric services within Nottinghamshire Healthcare NHS Trust, the largest provider of secure hospital forensic care in the country.
+She will ensure findings are translated into practice through innovation of service delivery.

 Conor Duggan is emeritus professor in forensic psychiatry at the University of Nottingham and current R & D lead of the largest provider of independent medium secure care, Partnerships in Care.
 CD has outstanding expertise in personality disorder research and outcome research in forensic psychiatric settings and has pioneered forensic services for personality disordered offenders.